yuyang339/cs140e-21spr/labs/1-gpio/PRELAB.md

      pieces in class.

-     As discussed in `Part 0` of the lab, your specific goal is to figure out how to configure GPIO pin 20 (the lower right pin sticking up from the r/pi when orientated with pins on the right) to be either an output pin (e.g., that can blink an led) or an input pin (that detects when it is receiving a voltage `> 3.3v`).
+     As discussed in `Part 0` of the lab, your specific goal is to figure out how to configure GPIO pin 20 (the second from the bottom right pin sticking up from the r/pi when orientated with pins on the right) to be either an output pin (e.g., that can blink an led) or an input pin (that detects when it is receiving a voltage `>= 3.3v`).
      In the former case you want to figure out how to turn the pin off and on.
 In the latter you want to read it if it is off or on.

      The general game here (and with most hardware) is that each pin has a set of associated memory addresses (confusingly called `registers`